nerudaj/dgm-sdk/examples/Readme.md

 cmake ..
 ```

-Following commands will produce a `vsbuild` folder with `Example.sln` which you can open in Visual Studio and start developing.
+Following commands will produce a `vsbuild` folder with `dgm-lib-examples.sln` which you can open in Visual Studio and start developing.

 You can launch binaries directly from the Visual Studio.

+## Example projects

+ * example-app - Shows how to use dgm::App and dgm::AppState and layer the atop of one another
+ * example-controller - Shows how to use dgm::Controller and how to bind keyboard, mouse and Xbox controller to it
+ * example-particle-effects - Collection of couple particle effects using interfaces defined in dgm::ps namespace
+ * example-tileset - Shows how to create, load and draw a tilemap using a tileset texture and LevelD file format.
+It also shows how to use dgm::Collision::advanced to do collisions with a tilemap